Michael B. Jordan: 2013–2018: Rise to prominence

+2019–present: Established actor

-He also voices the character Julian Chase in Rooster Teeth's animated series, Gen:Lock, which he also co-produces through his production company, Outlier Society Productions since January 2019.
+He also voiced the character Julian Chase in Rooster Teeth's animated series Gen:Lock, since January 2019, which he also co-produced through his production company, Outlier Society Productions.
 Jordan portrayed attorney Bryan Stevenson in a legal drama, Just Mercy, which he also co-produced.
-The film, based on a real-life story, was released in December 2019 to critical acclaim.
-Jordan stars in Without Remorse, based on the book by Tom Clancy, as John Clark, a former Navy SEAL and director of the elite counterterrorism unit Rainbow Six.
-Originally planned for release on September 18, 2020, it was released on April 30, 2021 due to the COVID-19 pandemic.
+The film, based on a real-life story, was released in December 2019 to positive reviews.
+Jordan starred in Without Remorse, based on the book by Tom Clancy, as John Kelly, a former Navy SEAL and director of the elite counterterrorism unit Rainbow Six.
+Originally planned for release on September 18, 2020, it was released on April 30, 2021, due to the COVID-19 pandemic.

-Jordan reprised his MCU role as Erik "Killmonger" Stevens in two episodes of the first season of What If...?
+Jordan reprised his Marvel role as Erik "Killmonger" Stevens in two episodes of the first season of What If...?
 (2021), and in Black Panther: Wakanda Forever (2022), and made a cameo appearance in Space Jam: A New Legacy (2021).
 He also starred in A Journal for Jordan (2021), directed by Denzel Washington, as a soldier who "kept a journal full of poignant life lessons for their newborn son, Jordan, while deployed overseas."

-Jordan made his directorial debut with Creed III, a sequel to Creed II, in addition to producing and reprising his starring role as boxer Donnie Creed.
+Jordan made his directorial debut with Creed III, a sequel to Creed II, in addition to producing and reprising his starring role as boxer Adonis "Donnie" Creed.
 It was released on March 3, 2023.
+He next reteamed with Coogler in the period horror film Sinners (2025), playing twin brothers in a dual role performance.